 The reason why this is so is because with the exception of clear-cut implications of certain star combinations, some star combinations can be interpreted differently by different feng shui masters.

-The reason behind this is that classical feng shui text were written in the Chinese language.
+The logic behind this is that classical feng shui text were written in the Chinese language.
 And this is a language where one single word can often have a very wide breadth in terms of meanings and implications.

 This is especially when the language is written in traditional Chinese and written in a poetic manner.
 This is briefly discussed in the review of feng shui books.